Cervix dilation is a critical part of labor.

 Before labor begins, the uterus has a thick layer of muscle which is even all over.
 When contractions begin, the muscle at the bottom of the uterus is pulled up as the cervix begins to open.

-You can read more in What Your Uterus Does During Labour.
+You can read more about What Your Uterus Does During Labor.

 The fundus (the top part of your baby bump) thickens as the cervix dilates.
 You can feel this during a contraction by checking how many fingers you can fit between the fundus and your bra line.

 At the beginning of labor, you should be able to fit five fingers in the space.

 As your cervix dilates and the baby starts to descend, the fundus will rise and you will fit fewer fingers in the space.

 During early labor, you can talk and move about.

 Eventually, as your cervix gets more cm dilated you might want to focus, breathe, and move your hips – but certainly not hold a discussion!

 Contractions become more intense during this stage, as the cervix becomes more cm dilated.

 As labor progresses, you’ll probably feel the need to stop talking and focus on your baby.